 Play, play, play.
 Just play.
 Watch in awe as your baby discovers the world.
 It’s these memories that will stay with you forever.

 Studies show that reading the same books to our children improves their vocabulary and general understanding.
-Keep reading that favourite storybook!
+Keep reading that favorite storybook!

 If you’re going back to a desk job, this is really important.
-Walk around your neighbourhood, go on a bush walk or take the dog for a walk.
+Walk around your neighborhood, go on a hike, or take the dog for a walk.
 You’ll miss the fresh air when you’re back in the office and running from meeting to meeting.

 Be kind to yourself